Hemp, Big Industries and Upcoming Opportunities

 In North America, Hemp was believed to be introduced in 1606 (6).
 It was mainly grown for fibre in European settlements in Canada and the USA for several hundred years.
 However, in 1938, the Canadian Opium and Narcotics Act made the cultivation of Hemp illegal.
 Mirroring this, in the USA, was the Marihuana Tax Act (1938) which placed the crop under the supervision of the US Treasury Department and the US Drug Enforcement Agency (7).

 Together, these pieces of legislation effectively eliminated Hemp production in North America after World War II.
-However, in 1934, Canada started issuing licences to allow research on industrial Hemp.
+However, in 1934, Canada started issuing licenses to allow research on industrial Hemp.
 This was followed by new regulations permitting the commercial cultivation of Hemp in 1998 (8).

 In Canada today, Hemp can be found in most provinces, with the majority concentrated in Ontario and southern Quebec.
 Similarly, Hemp can also be found in some USA states, with the high levels of cultivation in the Midwest and the Northeast of the USA (9).